araobp/iot-wireless/README.md

 ### Database

-In this project, I use Redis because of its small footprint.
-I use Redis's ZADD command (sorted list) for storing time-series data.
+In this project, I use MongoDB.
+Refer to [this project](https://github.com/araobp/api-server) that implemented Node.js-based API server with MongoDB.

 ### Demo GUI